Click to go to the harpersguild.com(tm) home page

 Our articles about choosing autoharp have brought in a lot of reader questions, most of which had answers.
 Here's one that doesn't, exactly, have a good answer.
 What if you want to play autoharp but you are prevented from playing one in upright position (the way most folks hold them today) by short arms, or nerve damage or something else that makes it impractical or painful?

-Note About Availability: Although this page is in a buyers' guide site that usually has a lot of links to places you can buy recommended products, none of the instruments on this page are available from any vendor I have a financial relationship with.
+Note About Availability: Although we also have an autoharp buyers' guide that has links to places you can buy recommended products, none of the instruments on this page are available from any vendor I have a financial relationship with.

-• The Oscar Schmidt and Chromaharp instruments listed here have not been made since the 1960s and are almost impossible to find in playable or restorable condition.
+• The Oscar Schmidt and Chromaharp instruments listed here have not been made since the 1960s and are difficult to find in playable condition.

 • Narrow, but top-quality custom autoharps like the Evo Bluestein 'Sparrowharp' shown further down must be custom-ordered from a luthier such as Pete D'aigle of d'Aigle Autoharps.